Basic Tips for Painting Your Wood Fence

-A wood fence adds curb appeal and can increase the value of you home — that is, if you maintain it properly.
-Staining or painting your fence every few years is a crucial step for preventing deterioration.
+A wood fence adds curb appeal and tends increase the value of your home — that is, if you maintain it properly.
 Here are some tips that will help guide you toward a successful fence painting job.

 Fence Painting Prep

-2. Clean any dirt or debris from aroundthe fence.
+- Clean any cobwebs, dirt, or debris from around the fence.

-4. Scrape the old paint.
-If the paint you are scraping was a re-paint layer, then you should consider sanding it down.
+- Scrape off the old paint.
+If you’re dealing with a re-paint layer, then you should consider sanding it down.

-7. Place a tarp, drop cloth or plywood pieces around the fence area to protect the sidewalk, grass, driveway, shrubs, etc.
+- Place a tarp, drop cloth or plywood pieces around the fence area to protect nearby sidewalk, driveway, lawn, etc.

 - Work on the fence in sections.

-- If tall shrubs are growing close to your fence, slide a piece of plywood (around half a sheet) vertically between the fence and the shrub.
-You should be able to wiggle in between the plywood and the fence and lean back on the plywood, pushing the shrub away from the fence so you can get in to paint or stain behind the shrub.
-The board spreads your weightso no branches break, and when you slide the board out, the branches will snap right back. (source for the tip: doityourself.com)
+- If tall shrubs are growing close by, slide half a sheet of plywood vertically between fence and shrubbery.
+Wiggle in between the plywood and your fence and lean back on the board, pushing the shrubs away from the fencing.
+The plywood spreads your weight so no branches break, and when you slide the wood out, the branches will snap right back.
+(Source: doityourself.com)